 Strategic Plan update

 10.1 School Improvement Priorities (SIP).
-A report was circulated in advance of the meeting and a verbal update was given.
+A report was circulated in advance of the meeting, and a verbal update was given.

 It is a programme of continuous improvement.
 From a staff perspective, there has understandably been fatigue due to continuing change, which requires very good communication to manage effectively.
 Inevitably, some changes may not feel fully embedded at first, and staff can find it challenging at times.
 Last year, with many changes occurring in quick succession, it did feel a little overwhelming on occasion.
 However, staff now report a more settled start to the year, with the processes becoming familiar and routines more embedded.